weeklyjs/weeklyjs.github.io/docs/_posts/2022-05-06-writing-cli-tools-with-typescript.md

 - [Jest](https://jestjs.io/) as test runner and assertion library, and
 - [pkg](https://github.com/vercel/pkg) to build a stand-alone binary.

-To illustrate the development flow, we now add an example subcommand and test it.

-For example, we could add a command *yell* which is exactly like the *say* command (that already exists in the project) but a bit less subtle.
+To illustrate the development flow, we now add an example subcommand *yell* and test it. *yell* is similar to the *say* command (that already exists in the project) but a bit less subtle.

 To do this, we add a file *src/yell.ts* and then add the following code.